 The Campus Mail Center does not accept cash to be delivered to anyone on campus.
 Cash should be exchanged in person.
 The Mail Center will not be responsible for any money lost or stolen if it was sent through the Mail Center.

 All Austin College students are assigned a mailbox and issued a combination for their mailboxes at the time of registration.
 Mail is delivered daily and students are strongly encouraged to check their boxes each day since the College uses campus mail for official communication with students (including course registration materials, etc.).
-In order to assure prompt delivery of your mail, use the following address format for your incoming correspondence and packages:
+In order to assure prompt delivery of mail, use the following address format for incoming correspondence and packages:

 900 N GRAND AVE STE XXXXX

 Please do not use nicknames on correspondence or packages.
 The Campus Post Office only recognizes the name that students registered with at the beginning of the semester.
 Failure to use the format above or using nicknames can result in up to a 48-hour delay of packages.

 Packages shipped to correspond with the beginning of a new semester should be shipped to arrive approximately two weeks prior to the beginning of that semester.
 Please make sure each package does not weigh over 50 pounds.